lorellav/DeXTER-DeepTextMiner/README.md

 ## 2. Data-set
 DeXTER currently uses [*ChroniclItaly 3.0*](https://public.yoda.uu.nl/i-lab/UU01/T4YMOW.html) (Viola & Fiscarelli 2021), a corpus of Italian language newspapers published in the United States between 1898 and 1936.
 The corpus includes the digitized front pages of ten Italian language newspapers published in California, Connecticut, Pennsylvania, Vermont, and West Virginia.
 The collection includes the following titles: *L’Italia*, *Cronaca sovversiva*, *La libera parola*, *The patriot*, *La ragione*, *La rassegna*, *La sentinella del West Virginia*, *L’Indipendente*, *La Sentinella*, and *and La Tribuna del Connecticut*.
 The collection, which totals 8,653 issues and contains 21,454,455 words, was collected from [*Chronicling America*](https://chroniclingamerica.loc.gov/newspapers/), an Internet-based, searchable database of U.S. newspapers published in the United States from 1789 to 1963 made available by the Library of Congress. *ChroniclItaly 3.0* is available as an open access resource.
 As its previous versions [*ChroniclItaly*](https://public.yoda.uu.nl/i-lab/UU01/T4YMOW.html) and [*ChroniclItaly 2.0*](https://public.yoda.uu.nl/i-lab/UU01/4MECRO.html), *ChroniclItaly 3.0* features prominenti (mainstream), sovversivi (anarchic), and independent newspapers thus providing a very nuanced picture of the Italian immigrant community in the United States at the turn of the twentieth century.

-## 3. A critical approoach to preparing the data
+## 3. A critical approach to preparing the data
 Deciding which of the pre-processing operations should be performed depends on many factors such as the language of the data-set, the type of sources, the individual research question(s), the type of enrichment intervention.
 It is therefore paramount that this step is tackled **critically** by the researcher as each one of their interventions will have consequences on how each algorithm will process the data and therefore on the results.
 Typical operations that are considered part of this step are tokenization, lowercasing, stemming, lemmatization, removing stopwords, removing noise (e.g., numbers, punctuation marks, special characters).
 In principle, all these interventions are optional as the algorithms will process whichever version of the data-set is used.
 In reality, however, pre-processing the digital material is key to the subsequent operations for several reasons.
 First and foremost, pre-processing the data will remove most OCR mistakes which are always present in digital textual collections to various degrees.
 This is especially true for corpora such as historical collections - like in the case of *ChroniclItaly 3.0* -, repositories of under-documented languages, or digitised archives from handwritten texts.
 Second, it will reduce the size of the collection thus decreasing the required processing power and time.
 Third, it is de facto a data exploration step which allows the digital heritage scholar to look more closely at the material.
 It is important to remember that each one of these steps is an additional layer of manipulation and has direct, heavy consequences on the material and therefore on the following operations.
 It is critical that digital scholars assess carefully to what degree they want to intervene on the material and how.
 For this reason, this part of the process of contextual enrichment should not be considered as separate from the enrichment itself, on the contrary, it is an integral part of the entire process.